Attractions in the Tri-City

 Bus from Gdańsk Airport

-Several bus lines run from the airport toward Gdańsk.
-Take bus No. 110 to the Wrzeszcz Stacja PKP station; take bus No. 210 to the Main Station (but the trip takes almost 40 minutes), and after 11:00 p.m., you can reach the city center on the N3 night bus, which runs every hour.
+Several bus lines run from the airport towards Gdańsk.
+You can take bus line 110 to Wrzeszcz PKP Station, bus no. 210 will take you to the Main Station (but the journey takes almost 40 minutes), and after 11:00 PM, you can reach the city center on the N3 night bus, which runs every hour.
 You can buy bus tickets from vending machines at bus stops, from the vending machine on board the bus (line 210), and through mobile apps (GoPay, jakdojade.pl, moBiLET, mPay, SkyCash, and zbilet).

 Gdańsk Airport Bus